-For low budgets, you may want to optimize a low competition, low cost per click option that still gets good results.
-For example, “jobs with social media marketing” fits the mold.
+For low budgets, you may want to optimize a low-competition, low-cost-per-click keyword that still gets good results.

-Or, you can pick multiple and A/B test them for the best results.
+Or, you can pick multiple keywords and A/B test them for the best results.

 However you use it, this is a great tool to start with.

 Here’s another reason to use Ubersuggest for keyword research.
 Once you have some basic ideas, you can expand upon them by using the five keyword idea variables in Ubersuggest:

 In the screenshot above, “suggestions” is highlighted by default.
 But if you’re searching for the largest list of keywords that contain your phrase, click “Related.”

 Every keyword on the list now includes your seed keyword, “social media marketing.”

 From there, you can experiment with the other search types.
 Here are some examples of the keyword phrases you’ll uncover for each one: